christianmartinez0501/cmartinez_resume/docs/index.md

 __Machine Learning__

 - Experimented with multiple machine learning algorithms.
-- Collaborated with a team to develop and implement our model to predict housing sales.
-(On what dataset?
-How often they sold or their sale value?)
+- Collaborated with a team to develop and implement our model to predict on the King County sales.
 - Collected and analyzed data to improve machine learning project.

 ## Work Experience